Homemade Spaghetti Sauce

 - Optional pepper flakes to taste

 - You will need a big cast iron dutch oven or heavy pot for this recipe.
-Sautee the onions and peppers in the olive oil.
+Saute the onions and peppers in the olive oil.
 Cook until slightly browned.

 - Stir in the tomato paste and cook for an additional 2 minutes.